DasAng/paraworld/docs/version1.6.0/main.md

 12      pass
 ```

 Let's go through the code and explain how we have defined the step definitions.
 In line 2-3 we have imported the **paraworld** modules needed to define step definitions.
-We have created to functions called *callAPIendpointStep* and *validateStatusCodeStep* in line 7 and 11.
-These functions will do nothin as of now.
+We have created two functions called *callAPIendpointStep* and *validateStatusCodeStep* in line 7 and 11.
+These functions will do nothing as of now.

 In order to mark a function as a step definition we will be using a python decorator class [Step](api.md#class-step).
 Line 5 and 9 we have added the **@Step** decorator to mark our two functions as step definitions.
 The **Step** decorator also takes a single parameter named *pattern* where the value is a regular expression that will be used by the TaskRunner to match against the text steps.